 Nothing beats a cup of warm, spiked apple cider on a cold day.
 This version is made even cuter and more festive by serving it up in cups made from hollowed out apples!
 Who would have thunk it?
-Serve this apple cider and cranberry cocktail at your next gathering and enjoy watching the jaws drop to the floor.
+Serve this cranberry and apple cider cocktail at your next gathering and enjoy watching the jaws drop to the floor.

 The apple cider cocktail portion of this recipe is incredibly simple.
 You only need one big pot and about 15 minutes of time.
 I recommend a golden rum for this recipe, but a spiced rum works too.
 To add that extra kick of fall flavor, I added some Harry & David Apple Butter, which makes this cocktail a little smoother and sweeter.
 To top it off, add in a handful of fresh cranberries, rosemary, cinnamon sticks, and star anise.
 These spices are key to great flavor, and aroma so your house will smell amazing as the cider warms.